Heetch raises another $20 million to compete head-to-head with Uber in Europe

 Crunch Report | CNN shuts down Casey Neistat’s Beme

 French startup Heetch has an ambitious goal.
 The company wants to become the second ride-sharing service in France and in the other European countries where it operates.
-The startup just raised $20 million from Félix Capital, Via ID, Alven Capital and Idinvest Partners.
+The startup just raised $20 million from Félix Capital, Via ID, Alven Capital, Idinvest Partners and InnovAllianz.
+This is the same funding round as last year’s $12 million round, but new investors joined the round.

 In order to stay competitive with Uber, Heetch is a bit cheaper than a normal UberX ride.
 But drivers still get paid more or less as much on Heetch and on Uber as the startup’s cut is only 15 percent.